North Arm Bridge

 The North Arm Bridge is an extradosed bridge in Metro Vancouver, British Columbia, Canada.
 It spans the north arm of the Fraser River, linking Vancouver to Richmond.
 It is used by trains on the Canada Line, which opened in August 2009.

 The bridge also has a dedicated pedestrian and bicycle pathway underneath its wing on the west side, which was added by Translink at a cost of $10 million.

-Bridge Details
+Details

 The North Arm Bridge does not carry automotive vehicles, as the neighbouring Oak Street Bridge does.
 The bridge has two tracks enabling SkyTrain to pass each other either way traversing the bridge between Bridgeport Station in Richmond and Marine Drive Station in south Vancouver.
 The main span is 180 m and has a total length of 562 m.
 The bridge deck elevation can go up to 25 m while the maximum tower elevation is 47 m.

 History

-The bridge incurred one fatality during its construction.
-Andrew Slobodian died on January 21, 2008, when the crane he was operating tipped over, crushing him.
-A small plaque was installed in the middle of the bridge in his memory.
+Andrew Slobodian died on January 21, 2008, when the crane he was operating during construction tipped over, crushing him.
+In the middle of the bridge is a small memorial plaque.